 SAS and Norwegian have a combined total of 15 daily departures to Oslo on weekdays.
 Norwegian flies twice a week to London and once a week to Alicante, while SAS has three flights per week direct to Stockholm Arlanda.
 Arctic Airlink flies Tromsø – Lulea – Oulo three times a week.
 There are also charter flights linked to Hurtigruten, cruise traffic and package holidays.
 The charter traffic to Tromsø Airport may be described as limited compared to the potential.
 Air traffic has experience steady growth over the past decade.
 A total of 1.6 million passengers travelled via Tromsø Airport in 2006, compared to around two million in 2014.

 Cruise traffic: The Port of Tromsø receives daily calls by the Hurtigruten, which brings more than 40,000 guests to Tromsø annually.
 Many of these guests arrive on charter flights from the United Kingdom and board in Tromsø.
 There is also considerable cruise traffic to the city.
-More than 100 cruise ships called at Tromsø in 2016, bringing around 100,000 passengers to the city.
+Around 100 cruise ships called at Tromsø in 2017, bringing around 125,000 passengers to the city.
 The cruise industry is pushing for increased tourism during the winter.